 Three accused freed in 1961

-IN 1961 the Federal Supreme Court sitting in then British Guiana had set aside three larceny/forgery cheque convictions and sentences by a Demerara Assizes jury, because the trial judge had among other things, put forward for the jury’s consideration the last of three statements that was a complete denial of the other two versions.
+IN 1961 the Federal Supreme Court, sitting in British Guiana, had set aside three larceny/forgery cheque convictions and sentences by a Demerara Assize Jury, because the trial judge had among other things, put forward for the jury’s consideration the last of three statements that was a complete denial of the other two versions.

 That ruling resulted in the jury returning a verdict of guilty in relation to a statement that was truly not free and voluntary, the Federal Court had ruled.
 The accused had successfully appealed.